Skip to content

 Exosomes sourced from mesenchymal stem cells (MSCs) in umbilical cord tissue are a powerful tool in regenerative medicine.
 These are the youngest, most vibrant cells available, and the exosomes they produce are packed with growth factors.
 Research shows that these specific exosomes are fantastic at encouraging cartilage cells to grow and multiply.
 They also help protect existing cartilage cells from breaking down, which is a key issue in osteoarthritis.
 By delivering instructions that promote the synthesis of essential cartilage components, these exosomes can directly support the repair of damaged joints and improve mobility.

-Bone Marrow Stem Cell Exosomes
+Exosomes from Bone Marrow Stem Cells

 Another common source for therapeutic exosomes is stem cells found in bone marrow.
 These exosomes have a strong anti-inflammatory effect, which is crucial for managing arthritis pain.
 They work by sending signals that help calm the overactive immune response responsible for joint inflammation and stiffness.
 Beyond just reducing inflammation, bone marrow-derived exosomes also play a role in protecting cartilage cells from premature death and can support the overall repair process within the joint.
 Their ability to modulate immune behavior makes them a valuable option for addressing the root causes of arthritic pain and discomfort.